 Should you book a day trip to Guatape?

-Most travelers visit Guatape as a day trip from Medellin, and if that’s all your schedule allows for, you can book a day trip while in Medellin.
+Most travelers visit Guatape as a day trip from Medellin, and if that’s all your schedule allows for, one day in Guatape is definitely worth it!

 Getting To + Around Guatape, Colombia